noahvogt/tibasicc/README.md

 *Note:* This project is a fork from [pcmattman/tibasic](https://sourceforge.net/projects/tibasic/).

 ## Installation
+#### Unix (GNU/Linux, MacOS, FreeBSD, etc.)
-If you are using Arch Linux, you can just install my [AUR Package](https://aur.archlinux.org/packages/tibasicc-git/) with your prefered aur helper (yay, pacaur, yaourt, etc.):
+If you are using Arch, you can just install my [AUR Package](https://aur.archlinux.org/packages/tibasicc-git/) with your prefered aur helper (yay, pacaur, yaourt, etc.):

     yay -S tibasicc-git